cjmorale/RSA/README.md

 Python code to perform RSA (Rivest–Shamir–Adleman) public-key cryptosystem.

 # Flask App
 There is Flask app that performs the RSA encryption and decryption.
-To run the code locally use the folling command
+To run the code locally use the following command

 ```python
 python main.py